This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Dams”.

 Explanation: Bhakra Nangal Dam is an example of gravity dam.
 Idukki dam is an arch dam.
 Bisalpur Dam is also a type of gravity dam.

-6. ___________ is the arrangement made near top of dam for passage of excess water from reservoir.
+6. ___________ is the arrangement made near top of dam for passage of excess water from the reservoir.

 a) Sluice way